 2. Benchmark and clean datasets

-As you may have already come across the saying that 80% of the time goes into collecting, cleaning, and performing feature engineering.
+You may have already come across the saying that 80% of the time goes into collecting, cleaning, and performing feature engineering.
 It does not completely attest to this claim.
 But there is some truth to it.

 To be more fairly put, I will say 80% of the time in formulating the problem, identifying the current data sources, and understanding what type of questions or patterns you are looking for.
-All of the above also requires a certain amount of literature review which will give you some domain knowledge and also go through the data, which help you understand and plan the above steps.
+All of the above also requires a certain amount of literature review, which will give you some domain knowledge and also go through the data, which will help you understand and plan the above steps.

 Believe me, it’s not that hard.
 You just need patience and must know where to look.